TusharAswal/React-Questions/README.md

 | **React Hook Type**        | Runs after the DOM is updated and the browser has completed rendering.         | Runs **before** the browser renders the next frame, ensuring DOM consistency before user sees the changes. |
 | **Typical Usage**          | - Fetching data.<br>- Subscribing/unsubscribing to events.<br>- Logging.        | - Measuring DOM size/position.<br>- Adding inline styles based on measurements.<br>- Synchronizing animations. |
 | **Example Scenario**       | Use for fetching data from an API.                                             | Use for recalculating layout or synchronizing animations.                                                 |

-### Running test cases with JEST
-- jest
-Runs all the test files in your project.
-By default, Jest looks for files with .test.js or .spec.js extensions in the __tests__ folder or files with these extensions anywhere in your project.

-- jest --watch
-Watches your files for changes and automatically reruns the tests when a file is saved.
-Useful during development to get instant feedback on your tests.

-- jest --onlyFailures
-Reruns only the tests that failed in the previous run.
-Useful for quickly debugging failures after running the full test suite.

-- jest --coverage
-Generates a test coverage report, showing which parts of your code are covered by tests.
-Outputs detailed information about the lines, functions, and branches covered.

-- jest --updateSnapshot
-Updates Jest snapshots for tests that use snapshot testing.
-Use this when your component output changes and you’re confident the new output is correct.

 ### Hermes engine
 - Improves App Startup Time